cybercongress/cybercongress/site/content/post/game-of-links.md

 Welcome to the Game of Links!

+## Intro

 The game is part of the distribution games planned in our [whitepaper](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x).
 In this document, we describe the purpose, the rules and the tools that are required to participate in the Game.
 The game started with `euler-5`, which is the technical name of our incentivized testnet that is required for the launch of the `cyber` network.
 The Game of Links is going to be held as part of the `euler` testnets.
 The game is organized by cyber\~Congress.
-The main goal of the participants is to win, as many tokens as possible, from cyber\~Congress and its seed donators.
+The main goal of the participants is to win, as many tokens as possible, from cyber\~Congress.

-## Intro

 The key idea behind the Game of Links is to establish a starting value of relevance for the knowledge graph.
 It is crucial for getting quality search results from the inception of the network.
 All the disciplines are an integral part of the preparation and testing of the network before the launch of the mainnet.

-Goals:
+## Goals

 - To carry out publicly incentivized testing of [go-cyber](https://github.com/cybercongress/go-cyber) and [Ethereum contracts](https://github.com/cybercongress/aragon-claim-app) before the launch of the mainnet
 - To demonstrate the search, with the use of an experimental knowledge graph, filled with useful cyberlinks